ashkan-abbasi66/OCT-denoising-package/Readme.md

 > Ashkan, Abbasi, Amirhassan Monadjemi, Leyuan Fang, Hossein Rabbani, Bhavna Josephine Antony, and Hiroshi Ishikawa, "[Mixed Multiscale BM4D for Three-dimensional Optical Coherence Tomography Denoising](https://www.sciencedirect.com/science/article/pii/S0010482523001233?via%3Dihub)", Computers in Biology and Medicine, 2023.

-✓ This repository contains codes / datasets associated with multiple papers.
-All credit goes to their original authors, and please appropriately cite their research papers.
+✓ Also, it contains codes or datasets associated with multiple papers.
+All credit goes to their original authors, and if you use them, please appropriately cite their research papers.